GuiSanto/crypto-price-tracker/README.md

 ## Features

 - Select and deselect cryptocurrencies to track
+- Filter cryptocurrencies by name and symbol
 - Real-time price tracking (updates every 60 seconds)
+- Price Chart from multiple timeframes
 - Simple and intuitive user interface

 ## Technologies Used